Traveling With Natural Soap

 Scientists have known for quite a while that liquid soap dispensers in public restrooms can easily become contaminated with bacteria from airborne particles or the hands of people refilling them.
 Also, to save money some companies dilute the concentrated soap not only making it less effective against germs but increasing the chances of mold and bacterial growth.

-Our suggestion: Cut a full bar of soap or soap scraps small one-time use pieces.
-You can do the same with scrap from one of our scrap sack sales (see below).
+Our suggestion: Using either a full bar of soap or soap scraps cut into small one-time use pieces.
+You can also use scrap from one of our Scrap Sack sales (see below).

-But here is another way that saves money and waste.
+Travel Natural Soap TinHere is another way that saves money and waste.
 My husband hates using slivers of soap in the shower.
-So when we are ready fro a fresh soap bar, I save the slivers, allow them to dry completely and toss them into a paper bag.
-As I need them I then cut them onto into small one-time use pieces.
+So when we are ready for a fresh soap bar, I save the slivers, allow them to dry completely, and toss them into a paper bag.
+As I need them I cut them into small one-time use pieces or save the slivers for travel.

-You can store your single use soap pieces plastic zip bag, cotton muslin bag or small paper bag.
-I like to save the metal tins from my lotion bars and use them for small soap scraps.
-The scraps are easy to carry in your purse, backpack, briefcase, or car.
+You can store your single use soap pieces in a small fabric or paper bag.
+I like to save the cleaned metal tins from my lotion bars or salves and use them to carry small soap scraps.
+These scraps are easy to carry in your purse, backpack, briefcase, or car.
 Now you can wash your hands with natural soap instead of the chemical-laden detergents in public restrooms.

 I know many people carry hand sanitizer, but remember that hand sanitizer does not "clean" your hands.